27 Epic Things to Do in Cabo San Lucas (and Beyond)

 Medano Beach in the early morning

-One of the best Cabo San Lucas activities is totally free.
-Hit the beach!
+One of our favorite Cabo San Lucas activities is totally free.
+We’re talking about hitting the beach!

-Now, there are many fabulous beaches in Cabo San Lucas.
+Now, there are many fabulous beaches in Cabo.
+But Medano beach is the it beach.

-Calm for swimming.
-(It’s one of the few beaches in Los Cabos where you can safely swim.)
+Picture-perfect golden sand?
+Check.
+Calm waters?
+It’s one of the few beaches in the area where you can safely swim.

-The bars are congregated around the area closest to town.
+The bars and beach clubs are congregated around the stretch of sand closest to town.

 The further you walk along Medano Beach away from town, the quieter it gets.